FFyyy0801/huzecong.github.io/_posts/2017-08-06-research-notes.md

 #### Importance Sampling

-- In some cases, you may want to include the ground-truth $w$ in your samples (denominator).
-This is done by calculating the expectation of the sampled values, and then applying log-sum-exp with the ground-truth.

-  - But this is not always the case.
-Refer to comment in the reference link in [Softmax Approximations by Sampling](#softmax-approximations-by-sampling).
-Also refer to [`tf.nn.sampled_softmax_loss`](https://www.tensorflow.org/api_docs/python/tf/nn/sampled_softmax_loss).
+- There's a chance that the ground-truth $w$ is not included in the approximation of the denominator.
+This could lead to a negative which is bad for optimization.

+- For a biased solution, we can simply include all targets in the samples.
+Although effective, this leads to a biased estimator, and deprives the loss of its probabilistic information (it cannot be used to evaluate perplexity).

+- For an unbiased solution, we can modify the proposal distribution to bias towards to targets.
+What differs from the above solution is that we still *sample* from the distribution, rather than forcibly modifying the samples.

-- In language models, the same samples are shared across the mini-batch and time steps.
+- For efficient calculation, we can use the same samples are shared across the mini-batch and time steps. *(ref: [[Jozefowicz et al. 2016] Exploring the Limits of Language Modeling][https://arxiv.org/pdf/1602.02410])*